alleycat58uk/xapi/recipes/reading-list-view.md

 Revision: 0.1

 DRAFT
-This is a draft recipe and placeholder until trialled with data.
+This is a draft recipe

 ##Purpose
 This recipe defines the structure and terms to record the experience of viewing a reading list